Elina Gustafsson

 Elina Orvokki Gustafsson (born 6 February 1992) is a retired Finnish boxer.
 She won a bronze medal in the welterweight category at the 2016 AIBA Women's World Boxing Championships and a gold medal at the 2018 European Amateur Boxing Championships.

 In November 2020, Gustafsson announced finishing her career due to health issues.

-She is gay, according to her Instagram and was dating a Finnish professional dancer and choreographer Ansku Bergström, with whom she was competing in the Finnish version of Dancing With The Stars.
-The two fell in love during the dance practices and published their relationship on 12 December 2021 but broke up after three years.
+According to her Instagram she is gay and was dating a Finnish professional dancer and choreographer Ansku Bergström, with whom she was competing in the Finnish version of Dancing With The Stars.
+The two fell in love during the dance practices and published their relationship on 12 December 2021 but broke up after a little over three years.